 I had heard rumors of the company winding down earlier this week, though I also heard from mortgage brokers who were actively working on loans with the company.

-Some brokers mentioned getting increased stipulations on their active loans, which is a common way of delaying the funding process.
+Some brokers mentioned getting additional conditions on their active loans, which is a common way of delaying the funding process.

 First Magnus funded more than $30 billion in loans in 2006 and had more than 250 offices and 5,000 employees, as well as $17.1 billion in loan originations from January to June of this year.